PocsGeza/RoboND-DeepLearning-Project/README.md

 * validation steps = 50
 * workers = 2

+Tuning the hyperparameters is about balancing the accuracy of the trained model, time used for training, and costs of training the model.

+The learning rate defines the magnitude of the steps taken when gradient descent is done.
+The larger the learning rate the bigger steps are taken.
+A large learning rate results in a faster training process but may result in the model getting stuck in a local minimum.
+Generally decreasing the learning rate result in better training of the model but it increases training time.

+The number of epochs is the number of training cycles the model goes through.
+Increasing it too much may result in the model owerfitting to the data.

+Validation steps are used for testing the performance of the model based on data that is not in the training set.

+Batch size determines how much training data is used for an epoch.
+Increasing it may improve the model but if the data is more then what can be fitted into memory as far as I understand swapping may occur and reduce the life of the HDD.

+Workers specifies the number of processes used for the training process.

+The parameters where set based of Slack discussions and a lot of trial and error.
+If training the model took to long the AWS instance had a tendency to crash (about 2 out of 5 every runs it crashed for me).
+It is a satisfying feeling to have a computer sweating to do work for you while you go about taking care of all the thing on you To Do (sometime) list.
 ## Training

 The instance provided by Udacity was used (AWS EC2 p2.xlarge instance, Nvidia K80 GPU, 4 vCPUs, 61 GB RAM).
 I wish I had one of these for gaming :)